Yorkshire Guide - main picture

 The dog friendly Southern section of beach is miles long, and you can walk all the way to Speeton passing Hunmanby Gap (cafe and toilets) and Reighton Gap on the way.
 Alternatively, you can just setup camp on the beach with easy access to the cafe and toilets at the end of the sea wall.

-For eating out, lots of the cafes in Filey have seating areas outside where you can sit with the dog, and The Imperial, the Station, the Foords and the Bonhomme will generally allow well-behaved dogs in.
+For eating out, lots of the cafes in Filey have seating areas outside where you can sit with the dog, and The Imperial, The Station, Foords and the Bonhomme will generally allow well-behaved dogs in.

 There's now also a Filey Bird Garden and Animal Park, which is relatively new, and dogs are allowed.